 Vanguard also tested the Parvovirus response in their combination vaccine.
 They vaccinated puppies at 6 weeks, 9 weeks and 12 weeks of age and then measured their response to the vaccine by measuring their titers to Parvovirus.
 At 6 weeks, only 52% of the puppies had seroconverted, meaning that the puppies vaccinated at 6 weeks of age would get all of the risk from the vaccine and none of the benefit because their maternal antibodies inactivated the vaccine.
 At 9 weeks, 88% of the puppies showed a response to the vaccine.
 At 12 weeks, 100% of the puppies were protected.

-It appears that 12 weeks would be the magic number where vaccines have a nearly 100% chance of working, meaning that your puppy should only need one – for his entire life.
+It appears that 12 to 16 weeks would be the magic number where vaccines have a nearly 100% chance of working, meaning that your puppy should only need one – for his entire life.
 Dr. Schultz has done similar research with the distemper vaccine.

 In his study at the University of Wisconsin-Madison, designed to mimic an animal shelter environment, Dr. Schultz vaccinated with one dose of Distemper vaccine just four hours prior to the puppies being placed in a room with Distemper-infected/diseased dogs.
 All of the puppies (which were vaccinated at 12 weeks), were protected against distemper in this challenge study.